BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson12.md

 <hr />

-We’ll have a look at chain codes and HD wallets in the next lesson.
+<p>We’ll have a look at chain codes and HD wallets in the next lesson.</p>